cityhubla/lacity_exploration_14/README.md

 * It would be worthwhile to perform a scraping of LADBS case report site to find `substandard orders` which may involve (or request it to be added to this dataset):
  * Construction Work without required permits
  * Illegal Occupancy

+### Like what you see?
+Check out [sectionLA](https://github.com/cityhubla/sectionla/blob/master/README.md) a collection of explorations of LA.
+The analysis, maps and code behind the explorations contribute to the services I offer as a consultant developing analog and digital tools and visualizatoins for Civic Engagement, Planning, Land Use Development and Public Policy.
+Think you could use my server?

+Contact me | [Twitter](https://twitter.com/theworksla) | [Email : omaru[at]theworks.la